Awards and decorations of the Civil Air Patrol

 The awards and decorations of Civil Air Patrol are "designed to recognize heroism, service, and program achievements" of members of Civil Air Patrol (CAP) of the United States of America.
-The CAP is the official auxiliary of the United States Air Force.
+CAP is the official auxiliary of the United States Air Force.
 These awards are made to improve the esprit de corps of members.
 These awards are all worn in the form of medals or ribbons and all are considered civilian decorations.
 Civil Air Patrol regulations allow them to only be worn and displayed on appropriate CAP uniforms.

-In order to be considered for one of these awards, an individual must be a member in good standing of Civil Air Patrol at the time of the act being recognized.
-There is a statute of limitations for these awards and all recommendations must be submitted within 2 years of the act being performed.
+In order to be considered for one of these awards, an individual must be a Civil Air Patrol member in good standing at the time of the act being recognized.
+There is a statute of limitations for these awards and all recommendations must be submitted within two years of the act being performed.
 It is possible for the next of kin of deceased persons to be presented awards to which a member was entitled, but which he or she did not receive.
 Award review boards are established at the region, wing, group, and squadron levels to consider recommendations for all awards and decorations.

 Decorations

 Any Civil Air Patrol member may initiate a recommendation for the award of a decoration.
 Members initiating a recommendation must have knowledge of an act or service that merits recognition.
 Awards concerning commanders must be initiated at a higher command level or by the appointing authority for National Executive Committee (NEC) members.
 The authority to award decorations is vested in the NEC.
 The leader of the promotion and awards team of the NEC is authorized to approve all decorations in the name of the Committee.
 The Silver Medal of Valor, the Bronze Medal of Valor, and the Distinguished Service Medal are exceptions to this and must be approved by the full committee.
-Announcements of awarded decorations are made in personnel actions published by the CAP National Headquarters.
+Announcements of awarded decorations are made in personnel actions published by CAP National Headquarters.

 Ribbons

+Air and Space Organizational Excellence Award

+In 2016, the US Air Force presented the then-Air Force Organizational Excellence Award to all members of Civil Air Patrol in good standing who served a minimum of one day from October 1, 2012, to August 31, 2016.
+The Air Force presented the AFOEA for CAP's successful performance in the execution of its missions.
+Given the unique nature of CAP as an all-volunteer civilian organization, special instructions were given for wear of the award.